HarpreetSingh2005/Portfolio/README.md

-everything is in me folder.
+everything is in "me" folder.
 Sorry for the inconvenience 🥲